Try

 How To Structure Your Content Correctly

 With the importance of content taxonomies clear, you may be wondering what an effective taxonomy looks like.
 For a headless CMS, the most critical aspects of taxonomy are the metadata and relationships used to describe the content.
-You should initially define these elements during the implementation of your CMS, but you also want to continue testing and optimizing them as well.
+You should initially define these elements while implementing your CMS, but you also want to continue testing and optimizing them.

 Metadata

-• Descriptive: this information describes the purpose and audience of the content.
-The CMS could have tagging and categories, for example, to group content into specific areas of interest.
+• Descriptive: This information describes the purpose and audience of the content.
+For example, the CMS could have tagging and categories to group content into specific areas of interest.
 This is crucial for facilitating a personalization strategy.

-• Systematic: this information is usually generated by the system itself to streamline the management of information.
-This could include unique identifiers, permissions or access rights, or different versions of the content.
+• Systematic: This information is usually generated by the system itself to streamline information management.
+It could include unique identifiers, permissions or access rights, or different versions of the content.

 Relationships

-If you want to maximize the efficiency of your headless CMS for an omnichannel marketing strategy, you need effective taxonomies in place to re-purpose and re-distribute content across a multitude of channels.
-Using taxonomies with CrafterCMS, however, content becomes dramatically more findable and reusable.
-More specifically, the platform has powerful content modeling, content inheritance, and search capabilities that fuel headless content delivery.
+To maximize the efficiency of your headless CMS for an omnichannel marketing strategy, you need effective taxonomies to repurpose and re-distribute content across many channels.
+Using taxonomies with CrafterCMS, however, makes content dramatically more findable and reusable.
+The platform has powerful content modeling, inheritance, and search capabilities that fuel headless content delivery.

 Along with flexible content modeling, CrafterCMS supports content inheritance out of the box.
 Since the platform stores content as structured markup — often structured as a tree — inheritance is intuitive.
 Enterprises, therefore, can further define an information architecture that aligns with their business.

-The platform also leverages open source Elasticsearch (or Apache Solr, if preferred) to make content more queryable.
+The platform also leverages open source OpenSearch to make content more queryable.
 Using these technologies, CrafterCMS indexes the content and makes it available via complex queries.
 By defining tags and categories for content, it’s possible to filter or further narrow down your search results to find the most relevant information.
 The metadata you utilize also enables Crafter Engine to retrieve content for personalized digital experiences.

 A CMS with headless content delivery is only half the battle.
-You still need to implement effective taxonomies and processes in order to find and reuse content for an omnichannel marketing strategy.
-Powerful content taxonomy capabilities with CrafterCMS, therefore, can drive personalized digital experiences across a multitude of devices and touchpoints.
+You still need to implement effective taxonomies and processes to find and reuse content for an omnichannel marketing strategy.
+CrafterCMS’s powerful content taxonomy capabilities can, therefore, drive personalized digital experiences across a multitude of devices and touchpoints.

 Share this Post